iOS 13 could have the health and fitness tools I need

 Apple's focus on health and fitness data trends suggests more coaching and health guidance down the road, but in iOS 13, it's more like first steps.
 It's also a huge drag if this new curated information can't be accessed on the Apple Watch at all, because that's when I'm most likely to glance at data for encouragement.

-What's really interesting to me, though, is whether this indicates Apple's interest in pushing coaching and guidance? even further down the road next year, and in the years to come.
+What's really interesting to me, though, is whether this indicates Apple's interest in coaching and guidance will be pushed even further down the road next year, and in the years to come.
 To me, that's still the biggest missing piece that fitness watches and trackers lack, so it'd be very interesting to see Apple take a step forward in this direction.
 But the lack of connected dots between things like weight, sleep, activity, and health metrics like blood pressure and ECG mean it's not the full guidance tool I'm looking for yet.

 Maybe it could be.